MahirSez/DoS-Attack-on-DNS-Server-with-Spoofed-IP/codes/useful-stuffs.md

 ## Little-endian vs Big-endian

-ittle-endian is when the least significant bytes are stored before the more significant bytes, and big-endian is when the most significant bytes are stored before the less significant bytes.
+Little-endian is when the least significant bytes are stored before the more significant bytes, and big-endian is when the most significant bytes are stored before the less significant bytes.

 ## IP header